Natalie Massenet: After Net-a-Porter

 Massenet took over as chairman of the British Fashion Council in 2013.
 In this honorary role, which normally carries a three-year commitment, she is responsible for steering London Fashion Week and overseeing the Council's other activities to promote British fashion design in the UK and overseas.
 An article in 2013, suggested she has boosted London's reputation as an international fashion centre.
 She stepped down of her role in May 2018, replaced by Stephanie Phair, Chief Strategy Officer at Farfetch.

-Massenet is still very much involved in online luxury as she's joined the online luxury platform, Farfetch in February 2017 as non executive co-chairman.
-On the day of the announcement, Jose Neves very enthusiastically said "I have always been a huge huge fan of Natalie.
+Massenet is still very much involved in online luxury, as she joined the online luxury platform Farfetch in February 2017 as non executive co-chairman.
+On the day of the announcement, Jose Neves very enthusiastically said, "I have always been a huge huge fan of Natalie.
 She was a pioneer that started this whole thing for the rest of us.
 I’ve always had huge admirations.
 I actually found that the thought was actually mutual.
 She loved the Farfetch model and the brand DNA.
 She got more and more excited about the business."

 She also co-founded Imaginary Ventures in 2018 with Nick Brown, formerly of 14W Ventures.
 Imaginary is a Venture Capital Fund that invests in early–stage opportunities at the intersection of retail and technology in Europe and the US.
-They've already invested in millennial beauty brand Glossier created by Emily Weiss, Khloe Kardashian’s denim company Good American, sustainable US label Reformation, tights company Heist, pop up retail company Appear Here and many more.
+They've already invested in millennial beauty brand Glossier created by Emily Weiss, Khloe Kardashian’s denim company Good American, sustainable US label Reformation, tights company Heist, cosmetic dermatology brand Ever/Body, pop up retail company Appear Here and many more.

-She has been extensively renovating the listed Donhead House in Wiltshire, with Erik Torstensson since she purchased it for £1.4 million in 2014.
+She has been extensively renovating the listed Donhead House in Wiltshire with Erik Torstensson since she purchased it for £1.4 million in 2014.
 Philip Joseph was responsible for the interior renovation of the property.